m0ng00se/MIT-SICP/Section-1.1/README.md

 (define (f a) (sum-of-squares (+ a 1) (* a 2)))
 ```

-Evaluation of the procedure `f` is straightforward enough:
+Evaluating the value of the `(f 5)` is straightforward enough:

 ```scheme
 (f 5)

 ==> 136
 ```

+In applicative-order evaluation, we first evaluate the operator and its operands, and then apply the resulting procedure to the resulting arguments.
+In other words, the function arguments are fully evaluated before the function is invoked.

 But the question we wish to concern ourselves with is: How (exactly) does the interpreter go about arriving at this answer?